-Actual expenses exceeded budgeted expenses for personnel costs by approximately \$80,000 as a result of the Commission's performance compensation program whereby management is authorized to obtain additional funding to enable and enhance the Commission's work program and increase staff salaries proportionately as additional funding is obtained.
+Actual expenses exceeded budgeted expenses for personnel costs by approximately \$77,000 as a result of the Commission's performance compensation program whereby management is authorized to obtain additional funding to enable and enhance the Commission's work program and increase staff salaries proportionately as additional funding is obtained.
 The ability to allow for a fluctuation in personnel costs based on availability of funding allows for greater flexibility in applying for additional funding to advance the Commission's priorities without increased staffing.

-General Administration expenses decreased by \$11,600 as management continued to look for opportunities to control administrative costs and to utilize administrative staff on projects wherever feasible.
-Project costs decreased by \$98,000.
-It is not unusual for project costs to change substantially from year to year based on the projects funded.
+There was little change in general Administration expenses as management continued to control administrative costs and utilize administrative staff on projects wherever feasible.
+Project costs increased by \$282,000.
+It is not unusual for project costs to change substantially from year to year based on the number and type of projects funded.